PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 ### Filtering for Streptophyta with BlobTools
 To filter the dataset and retain only sequences classified under the phylum Streptophyta, we applied filtering commands contained in `blobtools_filter.sh`.
 After filtering the dataset for Streptophyta, we performed an additional quality check using `assemblathon_filter.sh`.

+## Purge Haplotigs
+To reduce haplotig contamination in the genome assembly, we used `purge_haplotigs.sh`, a tool designed to identify and remove haplotigs based on read depth and heterozygosity.
+The tool classifies contigs into primary and redundant haplotigs, which are then purged to improve assembly quality.

+## Final Validation
+To evaluate the final assembly, we used `busco_curated.sh` to assess genome completeness, `assemblathon_curated.sh` to calculate various assembly quality metrics, and `merqury.sh` to evaluate the accuracy of the assembly by comparing it to the expected k-mer distribution.